top of page

 CANCELLATION OF CAMP POLICY

-No refunds issued for force majeure, including dangerous winds, smoke, fire and/or other natural, unexpected, unforeseen, and uncontrollable environmental events.
+No refunds issued for force majeure, including heavy rain, dangerous winds, smoke, an unhealthy Air Quality Index, wildfires, and/or other natural, unexpected, unforeseen, and uncontrollable environmental events.

 HOW DO YOU HANDLE PARTIAL WEEKS, DAILY DROP-INS AND HALF DAY DROP-INS?